Sandra1525/Survey-Form/README.md

 and save your file with
 .html extension.
 For example, survey.html

-You will learn about basic input tags, form creation, radio buttons, checkboxes, etc.
+I will learn about basic input tags, form creation, radio buttons, checkboxes, etc.
 Here is the source code for the project with the necessary explanations of the tags.
 You can add elements one by one to see how they work.